June Carter Cash: Legacy

-In 2003, she was included by Country Music Television on their list of the "40 Greatest Women of Country Music".
+In 2003, Country Music Television included her on their list of the "40 Greatest Women of Country Music".

-Carter Cash was played by Reese Witherspoon in Walk the Line, a 2005 biographical film of Johnny Cash (played by Joaquin Phoenix).
-The film largely focused on the development of their relationship over the course of 13 years, from their first meeting to her final acceptance of his proposal of marriage.
-Witherspoon performed all vocals for the role, singing many of Carter's famous songs, including "Juke Box Blues" and "Jackson" with Phoenix.
-Witherspoon won an Academy Award, Golden Globe, BAFTA and Screen Actors Guild Award for Best Actress in the role.
+Carter Cash was played by Reese Witherspoon in Walk the Line, a 2005 biographical film about Johnny Cash (played by Joaquin Phoenix).
+The film focused on the development of their relationship over 13 years, from their first meeting to her acceptance of his proposal.
+Witherspoon performed all vocals for the role, singing many of Carter Cash's famous songs, including "Juke Box Blues" and "Jackson" with Phoenix.
+Witherspoon won an Academy Award, Golden Globe, BAFTA, and Screen Actors Guild Award for Best Actress in the role.

 She was inducted into the Christian Music Hall of Fame in 2009.

 Musician and actress Jewel portrayed Carter Cash in the Lifetime television movie Ring of Fire, which aired on May 27, 2013.
-The film is based on John Carter Cash's memoir Anchored in Love: An Intimate Portrait of June Carter Cash.
+The film is based on her son's memoir Anchored in Love: An Intimate Portrait of June Carter Cash.

 She was played by Erin Beute in the 2019 television movie Patsy & Loretta.

-Carter Cash will be inducted into the Country Music Hall of Fame and Museum in 2025.
+A 2024 documentary film, June, directed by Kristen Vaurio, showcased her life, career, and impact through archival footage and interviews of contemporaries such as Willie Nelson, Dolly Parton, Robert Duvall and Emmylou Harris.
+Carlene Carter and John Carter Cash served as executive producers.
+The film was nominated for Best Music Film at the 2025 Grammy Awards.

+On March 25, 2025, Carter Cash was named a member-elect to the Country Music Hall of Fame as a Veterans Era Artist, recognizing her contributions over her 60-year career.
+She was officially inducted on October 19, 2025, along with Kenny Chesney and Tony Brown.
+Carlene Carter and John Carter Cash represented their mother at the ceremony.